fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.3.0/New-AzureRmDnsRecordSet.md

 You can use the pipeline operator to pass a **DnsZone** object to this cmdlet, or you can pass a **DnsZone** object as the *Zone* parameter, or alternatively you can specify the zone by name.

-You can use the *Confirm* parameter and $ConfirmPreference PowerShell variable to control the standard PowerShell confirmation behavior.
+You can use the *Confirm* parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

 If a matching **RecordSet** already exists (same name and record type), you must specify the *Overwrite* parameter, otherwise the cmdlet will not create a new **RecordSet** .